coders4help/volunteer_planner/README.md

 ### Running Tests

-*Note*: we're committed to testing and hope, the next paragraph will not be a lie any longer soon :-)

-We are using test driven development (TDD) with [py.test](http://pytest.org/).

-A good read on TDD is the free o'Reilly eBook ["Test-Driven Development with Python"](http://chimera.labs.oreilly.com/books/1234000000754/index.html)
+Feature PR should be accompanied by appropriate test.
+We have unit and integration tests that are run with `py.test`, and functional/behave tests that are run with `selenium`.

-To run the tests, run the following command (with your virtual env activated, see 3.)
+To run unit tests, run the following command (with your virtual env activated, see 3.)

     $ py.test -v [/path/to/volunteer_planner.git/]